guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 Let's take a slightly more complicated example.

-Let's require each `Transform` to define a `name` attribute (this illustrates that dependencies usually have their own parameters), as well as depend on a `Vocab` instance that will be shared among the transforms (this illustrates the need to support arbitrary hierarchies of dependencies).
+Let's require each `Layer` to define a `name` attribute (this illustrates that dependencies usually have their own parameters), as well as depend on a `Vocab` instance that will be shared among layers (this illustrates the need to support arbitrary hierarchies of dependencies).

 In other words, we modify the code in the following way